IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

     $ ibmcloud cos get-bucket-location --bucket $COS_BUCKET
     OK
     Details about bucket remkohdev123-bucket-lab2:
-    Region: us-south
+    Region: us-east
     Class: Standard
     ```

-    With your bucket's location, e.g. `us-south`, you can find your bucket's private endpoint here https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#advanced-endpoint-types, OR in the following steps you find it in your Cloud Object Storage's bucket configuration.
+    With your bucket's location, e.g. `us-east`, you can find your bucket's private endpoint here https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#advanced-endpoint-types, OR in the following steps you find it in your Cloud Object Storage's bucket configuration.

 2. In a browser, navigate to https://cloud.ibm.com/resources.